 Formcept: This Bangalore-based analytics startup is powering ESPN Cricket Insights, delighting fans with visually appealing data and Statsguru videos.
 The videos give a lowdown on worrying strikes rates, poor team performance, best bowlers overlaid and Indian captains’ vs overseas captain overlaid with expert commentary.
 How does Formcept crunch all this data?
 Building on ESPN’s cricketing expertise and decades of cricketing data and statistics, Formcept team mapped data from a descriptive, diagnostic and predictive angle, lending insights pre and post match.
 According to ESPN, the FORMCEPT Platform maps as many as 25 dynamic variables for every ball bowled during the match, pairs it with historical data and expert insights to keep fans up to date with extensive analysis.

 Sports Mechanics: This Chennai-based company is one of the Indian pioneers in sports analytics space with founder S Ramakrishnan, CEO, fondly known as Ramky being Indian team’s first sports analyst.
 Dubbed as pioneers in introducing video analysis to Indian cricket, the company is also the performance analyst of Indian team since 2003 and helped clinch the World Cup title in 2003.
 Ramky said in an earlier interview how he transitioned cricket analysis from predictive to descriptive.
 The company also lent its expertise in helping Kolkata Knight Riders form a team with auction insights.
 Not just limited to cricket, the company offers data analysis services to sports like hockey and badminton and opponent analysis to badminton star Saina Nehwal.
-The company’s real-time decision-making system that analysts enables a coach to survey all the possible options that are feasible during a game.
+The company’s real-time decision-making system that analysts enable a coach to survey all the possible options that are feasible during a game.

 Kadamba: Little known football-data focused Kadamba has been in a strategic partnership with UK-based football data and analysis provider and over the last few years, transferred processing operations to Chennai.
 The company analyzes over 6000 football matches a year for over 70 football clubs across Europe, North America, South America and the Middle East.
 From live match data and statistics to advanced video indexing techniques as well.

-SportingMindz: Bangalore based SportingMindz has a host of products designed for hockey, tennis and cricket analysis.
+SportingMindz: Bangalore-based SportingMindz has a host of products designed for hockey, tennis and cricket analysis.
 Available in the SaaS model, the company founded in 2006 counts four IPL teams – RCB, KingsXIPunjab, KKR and Deccan Chargers as their clients among other international sporting brands.
 Their product 22Yardz — a cricket match analysis software gives in-depth statistics along with appropriate video analysis and is backed by extensive reporting system.
 Meanwhile, the motion analysis software Skrutin, utilizes the biomechanics of a player to help the coach analyze the technique better.
 There is a host of other software such as DragFlik for hockey coaches and players and 1/2Volley for tennis.

-Sports Insight: Chennai-headquartered Sports Insight founded in 2007 provides real time analysis and counts Indian Premier League Franchisees, Bangladesh Premier League, USA Cricket Board and leading sports academies as their clients.
+Sports Insight: Chennai-headquartered Sports Insight founded in 2007 provides real-time analysis and counts Indian Premier League Franchisees, Bangladesh Premier League, USA Cricket Board and leading sports academies as their clients.
 The company’s cricket match analysis software iCricket gives detailed statistics along with the accurate video analysis to analyze a player in all the aspects of the game — batting, bowling, fielding, partnership and over by over analysis.
-The company also provides front-end analysis services, player profiling and data management services.
+The company also provides front-end analysis services, player profiling, and data management services.

 Besides these companies, Indian analytics companies Fractal Analytics and Mu Sigma have also provided Real-time cricket analysis for T20 matches.